 The Medical School Admission Requirements Guide published by the AAMC is an excellent place to begin to research schools.
 Go to the MSAR information page to purchase a 12 month subscription to this authoritative guide.

 Osteopathic (DO) Medical Schools policies regarding international applicants can be found on the Choose DO website.

 Document provided by UCLA Statistics on International Applicants, 2011-12

 International Applicants to US Dental Schools

 Many dental schools accept applications from international students and treat international applicants the same as domestic applicants with respect to admission.
 Others do not and follow the practice of some US medical schools.
 The UB School of Dental Medicine does enroll international students.
 International dental school applicants may be required to show proof of funding prior to matriculation.
 The American Dental Education Association (ADEA) Guide to US Dental Schools is an excellent resource to consult to see which US dental schools admit international applicants.
-You can go to http://www.adea.org/officialguide/ for ordering information (hard copy or online).
+Visit the ADEA website for ordering information (hard copy or online).

 Other Health Professions Programs

 US optometry, podiatry, chiropractic and physician assistant programs regularly enroll international applicants.
 US veterinary schools can restrict the number of out-of-state and international applicants.
 If you are interested in any of these health professions, please be sure to read about them on our website, attend a prehealth workshop and set an appointment with a prehealth advisor.

 You may also want to explore other health professions such as pharmacy, physical therapy, occupational therapy and more.
-A good place to start is http://explorehealthcareers.org.
+A good place to start is the Explore Health Careers website.